slatron/slatron.github.io/_posts/2021-02-16-near-wild-heaven-3.md

 ---

 ### Wild Heaven Vocals
-I've always agredd with the sentiment that Mike's background vocals are REMs secret weapon.
+I've always agreed with the sentiment that Mike's background vocals are REMs secret weapon.
 I don't think he could have been more of a lead singer.
 Singing his parts here was very easy compared to Michael's.
 I've always felt sympathetic to Mike, and this is one more reason to support that.
 I've always been a strong backup singer but never a great lead.

 I'm mostly surprised by Bill's performance on the "Living Inside" parts.
 Those are so solid, despite clearly being in falsetto.